davidmyers9000/chronicle/README.md

 Topic - `subject, description`
 - Has a topic_video
-- Can have many video_comments
-- Can have many video_links
+- Can have many authors

 TopicVideo - `source, title, description`
 - Belongs to a topic